SMITHsharon/dino-wysiwyg/README.md

 - wrote the `css` styling

 #### Independently, we
-structured the DOM output in the row/column structure (using `Bootstrap`'s classes), with three dinosaur "cards" per row
+structured the DOM output in the row/column grid structure (using `Bootstrap`'s classes), with three dinosaur "cards" per row